david-cattermole/mayaMatchMoveSolver/DESIGN.md

 ## Attributes

 In the MM Solver, we refer to _unknown parameters_ as Attributes.
-Attributes are the the Maya attributes that are allowed to be modified inside the solver.
+Attributes are the Maya attributes that are allowed to be modified inside the solver.
 Maya attributes that are not added into the solver will still be used, but cannot be modified.